Humanized/yii2-scoop-it/README.md

 *Leg #2*

 To obtain the authorisation verfier, follow the external link in a graphical browser, authorising application access by  the local application instance to the remote Scoop.it account.
-Upon authorisation, a redirection occurs to the local instance, using the authorisationCallbackUrl setup earlier, displaying a (useless) token and the verifier requested by the prompt.
+Upon authorisation, a redirection occurs to the local instance, using the authorisationCallbackUrl setup earlier, displaying a (temporary) token and the verifier requested by the prompt.

 *Leg #3*